 Mean score of companies in the Public Administration industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Israel Ministry Of Defense's score of 18 is higher than 54% of the industry.
+Israel Ministry Of Defense's score of 23 is lower than 64% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Israel Ministry Of Defense is not committed to any reduction initiatives we track.
+Israel Ministry Of Defense is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.